ryansereno/ryansereno.github.io/markdown/my-curated-vim-command-collection.md

 </p>

 >"Entire swaths of the Salinas Valley have been upended with these Vim bindings.
+>I move through my manuscript like a nimble fruit picker through an orchard in full bloom.
 >Where once there were disorderly rows of dialogue and description, now lies carefully tended prose, rooted by deft keystrokes.
 >The ':w' command rings out like a foreman's whistle, saving the day's toil.
 >And lo, the great migration of paragraphs, from chapter to chapter, leaves this writer as dizzy as a field hand after a long day's harvest."